AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The commands to permanently connect a link will have `app_rpt` try to maintain those connections across network disruptions.

 ### COP Commands
-The `functionclass` of `cop` (Control OPerator) commands are privileged commands.
+Commands using the `cop` (Control OPerator) function class are privileged commands.
 Node admins may provide some of these to their user community based on personal preference.

 Sample: